orgnice/orgnice.github.io/index.md

 ---

 # Turn Marketing Spend into Measurable Growth

 ### Advanced Marketing Analytics, Attribution & ROI Measurement

-*For founders and marketing teams who want clarity — not dashboard noise.*
+- *For founders and marketing teams who want clarity — not dashboard noise.*

+- *We also design algorithm-driven campaign analytics for public figures, influencer-led initiatives, and large-scale outreach programs — with strict neutrality and compliance.*

 ---